-No simple or direct link exists between climate and food security.
+There is no simple or direct link between climate and food security.
 Each of the weather-variables affects many processes in soils, plants and animals.
-Yet there are some general principles that can be used to guide the understanding of climatic events and to devise a path to future resilience.
+Yet there are some general principles linking climate and crops that can be applied to understand present limits and to devise a path to future resilience.

 This and the next article look at some of these ‘backroom’ processes.
 Solar radiation is the energy or ‘fuel’ that drives the growth of plants and their dependent livestock.
-If high temperature stunts cereal yield, it does so by reducing the solar radiation captured by plants and partitioned between leaf and grain.
-If adequate summer rainfall favours yield, it does so by allowing crops to form a full leaf canopy that captures most of the incoming solar.
+If a dry spring lowers cereal yield, it does so by reducing leaf cover and hence the solar radiation captured by the plants.
+In a year bearing high yield, crops will have full cover by early May and capitalise on the high solar income through to August .

 [Return to Climate and crops]

 - Incident, reflected, transmitted and absorbed solar radiation briefly defined.